 Part of the investigation which saw a security researcher create specially crafted URLs which were sent over Skype’s IM system, counters Skype’s claims made in 2007 that it couldn’t conduct wiretaps because of strong encryption and complex peer-to-peer network connections.

-Prior to Snowden’s revelations, in March 2013, Jeffrey Knockel, a computer-science graduate student at the University of New Mexico, revealed that the special version of Skype which Chinese users are forced to use — known as TOM Skype — was allowing the Chinese government to gather information on its users including information about their political beliefs, as well as censoring what they can say to one another.
+In March 2013, Jeffrey Knockel, a computer-science graduate student at the University of New Mexico, revealed that the special version of Skype which Chinese users are forced to use — known as TOM Skype — was allowing the Chinese government to gather information on its users including information about their political beliefs, as well as censoring what they can say to one another.

 In May of the same year, well-regarded Russian publication “Vedomosti” reported that both the national security agency and the police are able to tap Skype conversations without even filing a court order.